How to sell online courses to a small, warm audience

 You keep telling yourself you will launch when the audience is bigger.
 A few thousand more followers.
 A real list.
 Then you will have something worth selling to.
 So you wait, and post, and grow the number, and the course stays in your head.

-Here is the part that should stop the waiting.
-You do not need a big audience to sell online courses.
-You need a warm one.
 The single most important move is to start with the people who already trust you, make them a specific promise tied to one outcome, and price against the value of that result instead of the length of your content.
 Reach is not the asset.
 Trust plus a real problem is the asset, and a few dozen warm people who have that problem can outsell a hundred thousand cold ones.

-Why a warm 50 beats a cold 50,000
+Why does a warm 50 beat a cold 50,000?

-Conversion is a function of trust and fit, not follower count.
 A warm audience is the group that already knows you: your email list, your past clients, the people who reply to your posts and keep asking whether you have a course yet.
 A cold audience is everyone you would have to win over from scratch.

-The gap is not small.
 Warm people have already done the hard part, which is deciding you are credible.
 Selling to them is a short conversation.
 Cold people have to be sold on your credibility, your relevance, and your offer all at once, usually through paid ads that eat your margin.
-This is why creators and coaches with small, devoted audiences routinely out-earn far larger accounts the moment they ship a product.
-If you have spent years earning trust with a modest audience, you are not behind.
-You are holding the thing that converts.

 So do not wait until your audience is "big enough."
 It is big enough now.
 Sell to the warm group first, and let their results bring the next group.